hackclub/hackclub/workshops/pcb_level_2/README.md

 ![](34.png)

-First, click on add a filled zone.
+First, click on 'Add a filled zone'.

 ![](35.png)